 The Location of Lines (2017) for orchestra.

-This piece was inspired by the compositional techniques of painter Sol LeWitt (1928-2007).
-I was amazed at LeWitt's early experiments in wall drawing that would become his legacy.
-In several of these pieces, LeWitt used fragile and delicate pencil lines to create a grand, yet understated, design that becomes integrated with the architecture of the space.
-In this way, I have attempted here to expand out a single monophonic line across the orchestra.
-This line is never stated singularly, but is self-reinforcing and unfolds into the orchestra creating a larger architecture.
-The soft, understated dynamics, the blurred articulations, and kaleidoscopic harmonic language developed by this line is intended to parallel LeWitt's techniques in a sonic environment.
-A sonification of space here relates to the scale of LeWitt's work; where in scale, visual art becomes a temporal experience itself.
+The Location of Lines was inspired by the results of the conceptual compositional techniques of painter Sol LeWitt (1928-2007).
+I was amazed at LeWitt's early conceptual experiments with all drawing that would become his legacy.
+In several of these pieces, LeWitt prescribed fragile and delicate pencil lines to create a grand, yet understated design that becomes integrated with the architecture of the space.
+In this way, I have attempted to expand out from a single monophonic line across the orchestra.
+This line is never stated singularly, but is self-reinforcing and unfolds into orchestra, creating a larger architecture.
+The soft, understated dynamics, the blurred articulations, and kaleidoscopic harmonic language that is developed by this melodic line is intended to parallel LeWitt's prescriptions in a sonic environment.
+A sonification of space, here relates to the scale of LeWitt's work; where in scale, visual art becomes a temporal experience itself.
 The title of this piece is derived by a 1975 series of etchings by LeWitt of the same name (imaged here).
 This piece was partially written while i was artist in residence at Arts Letter & Numbers, and the Kimmel Harding Nelson Center for the Arts.